-- (a) Sump and spill containment device inspections. - (1) No later than September 1, 2020, permittees shall ensure that sumps and spill containment devices are liquid-tight and will prevent releases to the environment by meeting at least one of the following requirements: - (A) The equipment is of double-walled construction and the interstitial space is monitored with an electronic sensor, vacuum gauge, or other method specified by the equipment manufacturer. - (B) The spill containment equipment and containment sumps are tested at least once every three years to ensure the equipment is liquid tight by using vacuum, pressure, or hydrostatic testing in accordance with one of the following procedures: - (i) Testing procedures developed by the manufacturer, if the manufacturer has developed such requirements; - (ii) Procedures specified in the Petroleum Equipment Institute's publication RP1200-12: Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities; - (iii) Low-level testing with positive shutdown of the submersible pump or dispenser, whichever applies, provided that the shutdown wiring and the test procedures are done in strict accordance with procedures specified by the US EPA Office of Underground Storage Tanks; or - (iv) Another procedure approved by the Secretary. - (b) Overfill protection inspections. - (1) Beginning September 1, 2020, overfill prevention equipment shall be tested at least once every three years. to ensure that overfill prevention equipment is set to activate at the correct level specified in § 8-406(b)(1) of these Rules and will activate when regulated substance reaches that level.
-Inspections and tests must be conducted in accordance with standards established in Petroleum Equipment Institute Publication RP1200, Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities, or with another procedure approved by the Secretary.
+(a) Sump and spill containment device inspections.

+- (1) No later than September 1, 2020, permittees shall ensure that dispenser sumps, sumps in pressurized piping systems, and spill containment devices are liquid-tight and will prevent releases to the environment by meeting at least one of the following requirements: - (A) The sump or spill containment device is of double-walled construction and the interstitial space is monitored with an electronic sensor, vacuum gauge, or other method specified by the equipment manufacturer.

+(B) The spill containment equipment and containment sumps are tested at least once every three years to ensure the equipment is liquid tight by using vacuum, pressure, or hydrostatic testing in accordance with one of the following procedures:

+(i) Testing procedures developed by the manufacturer, if the manufacturer has developed such requirements;

+(ii) Procedures specified in the Petroleum Equipment Institute's publication RP1200-12: Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities;

+(iii) Low-level testing with positive shutdown of the submersible pump or dispenser, whichever applies, provided that the shutdown wiring and the test procedures are done in strict accordance with procedures specified by the US EPA Office of Underground Storage Tanks; or

-- (c) Any waste liquids produced by the testing procedures required above shall be managed in accordance with procedures established by the Secretary. - (d) Replacement of equipment and devices.
-Permittees shall repair or replace any sump, spill prevention device, or overfill prevention device that is found to leak or not to function correctly. - (e) Permittees shall submit to the Secretary the test results and a summary of any actions taken within 30 days of the completion of the tests. - (f) Permittees shall maintain records of testing or inspection in accordance with § 8-502.
+- (iv) Another procedure approved by the Secretary. - (b) Overfill protection inspections. - (1) Not later than September 1, 2020, overfill prevention equipment shall be tested at least once every three years. to ensure that overfill prevention equipment is set to activate at the correct level specified in § 8-406(b)(1) of these Rules and will activate when regulated substance reaches that level.
+Inspections and tests must be conducted in accordance with standards established in Petroleum Equipment Institute Publication RP1200, Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities, or with another procedure approved by the Secretary. - (c) Any waste liquids produced by the testing procedures required above shall be managed in accordance with procedures established by the Secretary. - (d) Replacement of equipment and devices.
+Permittees shall repair or replace any sump, spill prevention device, or overfill prevention device that is found to leak or not to function correctly. - (e) Permittees shall immediately report any failed test to the Secretary in accordance with § 8-103.
+Permittees shall submit to the Secretary passing test results and a summary of any actions taken within 30 days of the completion of the tests. - (f) Permittees shall maintain records of testing or inspection in accordance with § 8-502.